speechbrain/speechbrain/README.md

 # Key features

-SpeechBrain provides various useful tools to speedup and facilitate research on speech technologies:
+SpeechBrain provides various useful tools to speed up and facilitate research on speech technologies:
-- The `Brain` class, a fully-customizable tool for managing the training and evaluation loops over data.
-The annoying details of training loops are handled for you, while retaining complete flexibility to override any part of the process when the need arises.
+- The `Brain` class, a fully-customizable tool for managing training and evaluation loops over data.
+The annoying details of training loops are handled for you while retaining complete flexibility to override any part of the process when needed.
-- A hyperparameter specification language that describes all scales of hyperparameter, from individual numbers (e.g. learning rate) to complete objects (e.g. custom models).
-This dramatically simplifies recipe code by distilling to basic algorithmic components.
+- A YAML-based hyperparameter specification language that describes all types of hyperparameters, from individual numbers (e.g. learning rate) to complete objects (e.g. custom models).
+This dramatically simplifies recipe code by distilling basic algorithmic components.
-- Multigpu training and inference with PyTorch Data Parallel or Distributed Data Parallel.
+- Multigpu training and inference with PyTorch Data-Parallel or Distributed Data-Parallel.
 - Mixed-precision for faster training.
-- A transparent and entirely customisable data input and output pipeline.
-SpeechBrain follows the PyTorch dataloader and dataset style to enable users to precisely define their i/o pipelines by applying different transforms (e.g on-the-fly downsampling, BPE tokenization, sorting, threshold ...).
+- A transparent and entirely customizable data input and output pipeline.
+SpeechBrain follows the PyTorch data loader and dataset style and enables users to customize the i/o pipelines (e.g adding on-the-fly downsampling, BPE tokenization, sorting, threshold ...).

 ### Speech recognition

 SpeechBrain supports state-of-the-art methods for end-to-end speech recognition:
 - State-of-the-art performance or at least comparable with other existing toolkits in several ASR benchmarks.
-- Easily customisable neural language models including RNNLM and TransformerLM.
-We also propose few pretrained models to save you computations (more to come!).
-We compose with hugging face `dataset` to facilitate the training over large text dataset.
+- Easily customizable neural language models including RNNLM and TransformerLM.
+We also propose few pre-trained models to save you computations (more to come!).
+We support the hugging face `dataset` to facilitate the training over a large text dataset.
 - Hybrid CTC/Attention end-to-end ASR:
     - Many available encoders: CRDNN (VGG + {LSTM,GRU,LiGRU} + DNN), ResNet, SincNet, vanilla transformers, contextnet-based transformers or conformers.
-Thanks to the flexibility of SpeechBrain, any fully customised mono or multi-encoder could be connected to the CTC/attention decoder and trained in few hours of work.
-Note that the decoder is also fully customisable: LSTM, GRU, LiGRU, transformer or your handcrafted neural network!
+Thanks to the flexibility of SpeechBrain, any fully customized encoder could be connected to the CTC/attention decoder and trained in few hours of work.
+The decoder is fully customizable as well: LSTM, GRU, LiGRU, transformer, or your neural network!
-    - Optimised beam search and greedy decoding significantly faster than existing toolkit at decoding time.
-Our decoding can be performed both with CPU or GPU.
+    - Optimised and fast beam search on both CPUs or GPUs.
 - Transducer end-to-end ASR with a custom Numba loss to accelerate the training.
 Any encoder or decoder can be plugged into the transducer ranging from VGG+RNN+DNN to conformers.
-- Scheme to simply use a trained ASR model to transcribe an audio file.
+- Pertaining Libraries to simply use a pre-trained ASR model to transcribe an audio file.

 ### Feature extraction and augmentation

 SpeechBrain provides efficient and GPU-friendly speech augmentation pipelines and acoustic feature extraction:
-- On-the-fly and fully-differentiable acoustic features extraction: filter banks can be learnt.
-This also simplify the training pipeline as speech augmentation can be performed on-the-fly.
-This facilitate the integration of fully end-to-end encoders directly dealing with the raw waveform.
+- On-the-fly and fully-differentiable acoustic features extraction: filter banks can be learned.
+This simplifies the training pipeline (you don't have to necessarily dump features on disk).
-- On-the-fly features normalisation (global, sentence, bath or speaker level).
+- On-the-fly features normalization (global, sentence, bath, or speaker level).
-- On-the-fly environmental corruptions based on noise, reverberation and babble for robust model training.
+- On-the-fly environmental corruptions based on noise, reverberation, and babble for robust model training.
-- On-the-fly frequency domain and time domain SpecAugment.
+- On-the-fly frequency and time domain SpecAugment.

 ### Speaker recognition, identification and diarization
-SpeechBrain provides different models for speaker recognition, identification and diarization on different datasets:
+SpeechBrain provides different models for speaker recognition, identification, and diarization on different datasets:
 - State-of-the-art performance on speaker recognition and diarization based on ECAPA-TDNN models.
 - Original Xvectors implementation (inspired by Kaldi) with PLDA.
-- Contrastive learning based training for speaker recognition.
 - Spectral clustering for speaker diarization (combined with speakers embeddings).
-- Scheme to simply use a trained speaker embeddings extractor to obtain embeddings from audio files.
+- Libraries to extract speaker embeddings with a pre-trained model on your data.

 ### Speech enhancement
 - Recipes for spectral masking, spectral mapping, and time-domain speech enhancement.
-- Sophisticated loss functions for enhancement and robust ASR training, including MetricGAN and mimic loss.
+- Differentiable PESQ loss function for enhancement and robust ASR training, including MetricGAN and mimic loss.
 - State-of-the-art performance on speech separation with Conv-TasNet, DualPath RNN, and SepFormer.

 ### Multi-microphone processing
 Combining multiple microphones is a powerful approach to achieve robustness in adverse acoustic environments:
-- Delay-and-sum, MVDR and GeV beamforming.
+- Delay-and-sum, MVDR, and GeV beamforming.
 - Speaker localization.

 ### Documentation & Tutorials
 SpeechBrain is designed to speed-up research and development of speech technologies.
-Hence, our code is backed-up with three different level of documentation:
+Hence, our code is backed-up with three different levels of documentation:
 - **Low-level:** during the review process of the different pull requests, we are focusing on the level of comments that are given.
-Hence, any complex functionality or long pipeline is supported with helpful comments enabling users to handily customise the code.
+Hence, any complex functionality or long pipeline is supported with helpful comments enabling users to handily customize the code.
-- **Functional-level:** all classes in SpeechBrain contains a detailed doctstring that details the input and output formats, the different arguments, the usage of the function, the potential associated bibliography and a function example that is used for test integration during pull requests.
-Such examples can also be used to manipulate a class or a function in order to properly understand what is exactly happening.
+- **Functional-level:** all classes in SpeechBrain contains a detailed docstring that details the input and output formats, the different arguments, the usage of the function, the potentially associated bibliography, and a function example that is used for test integration during pull requests.
+Such examples can also be used to manipulate a class or a function to properly understand what is exactly happening.
 - **Educational-level:** we provide various Google Colab (i.e. interactive) tutorials describing all the building-blocks of SpeechBrain ranging from the core of the toolkit to a specific model designed for a particular task.
-The number of available tutorials is expected to increase through time.
+The number of available tutorials is expected to increase over time.

 ### Under development
 We currently are working towards integrating DNN-HMM for speech recognition and machine translation.